Tim-Zebra/Create-ReadMe_from-_ReadingYou/README.md

 Badges obtained from - gist: https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba

 ## Development Process (See commits for more details):
-Loaded base programs
+Loaded base programs <br />
-Pseudocoded guided by acceptance criteria
+Pseudocoded guided by acceptance criteria <br />
-Made sure each function ran as intended
+Made sure each function ran as intended <br />
-Ensured input was stored correctly
+Ensured input was stored correctly <br />
-Ensured output was displaying as intended
+Ensured output was displaying as intended <br />
-Added section info replacing specifics from data object Tested each section
+Added section info replacing specifics from data object <br />
+Tested each section  <br />
-Sections were added together once passing
+Sections were added together once passing <br />